-We observe that the average runtime per episode is proportional to the average number of the episodes before convergence which is expected since policy that was that was at- tributed to the update rule more quickly found the optimal policy and chose the best/most appropriate actions everytime after the converging point.
+We observe that the average runtime per episode is proportional to the average number of the episodes before convergence which is expected since policy that was that was at- tributed to the update rule more quickly found the optimal policy and chose the most appropriate actions in the greedy case after converging.

 Note: The reported runtime averages are volatile as they are hardware dependent.

+SEE COMMENT

 Another consideration of any machine leaning project is the bias(underfitting) - vari- ance(overfitting) tradeoff.
-Since we are only dealing with temporal difference methods, we will only speak about the bias anc variance present in these types of reinforcement leaning algorithms.
-Generally speaking, TD methods have low variance and are somewhat biased.
-This low variance is due to the fact that in the update equation for the value function of TD methods, the term/target value Rt+1 + γVπ(St+1) shows that the state-value update only depends on the immediate reward Rt+1.
-We can contrast this to high variance Monte Carlo methods, which have target value Gt = Rt+1 +γRt+2 +. . ., which clearly depend on a greater number of rewards.
+Since we are only dealing with TD (temporal difference) methods, we will only speak about the bias-variance present in these types of reinforcement leaning algorithms.
+Generally speaking, TD methods have lower variance but have higher bias compared to Monte-Carlo method.
+The lower variance is due to the fact that in the update equation for the value function of TD methods, the term/target value Rt+1 + γVπ(St+1) shows that the state-value update utilizes only the future reward while… . in contrast, to the Monte Carlo method, which have target value Gt = Rt+1 +γRt+2 +. . ., which clearly depend on a greater number of rewards.

-The presence of bias in the TD methods is related to the fact that the value function estimate is what is being used in the update function and it relies on an initial value we set for it, and therefore is not representative of the actual value of the value function. not sure of this.
-This can explain why the the beginning of our return curves are not monotonically increasing.
-With time, the estimate of the value function becomes a decreasingly biased estimator of the actual value function.
-We should mention why were are discussing bias v. variance, if its not here just for a general comment.
+The presence of bias in the TD methods is due to the fact that the initial value function estimate is being used to update our value function estimate. .
+It is worth noting that even while TD methods are bias, the bias is exponentially decaying thus asymptotically it is not an issue.

-Algorithms Could remove, as its mostly repeat of the notes and textbook . . .
+The concept of bias-variance tradeoff is a theoretical view of these learning methods but to know which learning method is best for a given problem we have to implement them and see which performs the best.

+Algorithms

-Here we list, very generally, the theoretical backgrounds of the approaches we considered.
+Here we list, the state value update functions of the approaches we considered.

 Random Policy